 The Licensee shall, in addition to Part I, Item 23, during periods of flow and following a major precipitation event, conduct opportunistic monitoring on a monthly basis on any observed flows related to Effluent quality limits under Part D, Item 15 and the monitoring requirements as established under Part I, Item 23, for any flows originating from borrow pits or rock quarries.

-The Licensee shall monitor surface runoff and/or discharge of the monitoring stations downstream of construction areas at Milne Port Site and the Mary River Mine Site as indicated in Tables 13 and 14 of Schedule I, to comply with Effluent quality limits under Part D, Item 15.
+The Licensee shall monitor Contact Water and/or discharge of the monitoring stations downstream of construction areas at Milne Port Site and the Mary River Mine Site as indicated in Tables 13 and 14 of Schedule I, to comply with Effluent quality limits under Part D, Item 15.

 An Inspector may impose additional monitoring requirements.